1989 (album): Awards and rankings

-In 2015, 1989 won Favorite Pop/Rock Album at the American Music Awards and Album of the Year (Western) at the Japan Gold Disc Awards, and it received nominations for Best International Pop/Rock Album at the Echo Music Prize in Germany, International Album of the Year at the Juno Awards in Canada, and Best International Album at the Los Premios 40 Principales in Spain.
-It won Album of the Year at the 2016 iHeartRadio Music Awards.
-At the 58th Annual Grammy Awards in 2016, 1989 won Album of the Year and Best Pop Vocal Album.
-Swift became the first female solo artist to win Album of the Year twice—her first win was for Fearless (2008) in 2010.
+The most-awarded pop album of all time, 1989 won Album of the Year and Best Pop Vocal Album at the 2016 Grammy Awards.
+Swift became the first female solo artist to win Album of the Year twice, following Fearless (2008) in 2010.
+1989 also won Favorite Pop/Rock Album at the 2015 American Music Awards, Album of the Year (Western) at the 2015 Japan Gold Disc Awards, and Album of the Year at the 2016 iHeartRadio Music Awards.
+It received nominations for Best International Pop/Rock Album at the 2015 Echo Music Prize in Germany, International Album of the Year at the 2015 Juno Awards in Canada, and Best International Album at the 2015 Los Premios 40 Principales in Spain.

 Many publications ranked 1989 among the best albums of 2014.
-Those who placed the album within their top 10 included Billboard (first), Drowned in Sound (3rd), American Songwriter (4th), Time (4th), The Daily Telegraph (5th), The Music (5th), Complex (8th), and Rolling Stone (10th).
+Those who placed the album within their top 10 included Billboard (1st), Drowned in Sound (3rd), American Songwriter (4th), Time (4th), The Daily Telegraph (5th), The Music (5th), Complex (8th), and Rolling Stone (10th).
 Other publications that featured 1989 in their lists were The Guardian, The A.V.
 Club, PopMatters, Pitchfork, and MusicOMH.
-The album ranked 7th on The Village Voices 2014 Pazz & Jop mass critics' poll and featured in individual critics' lists by Jon Caramanica for The New York Times (7th), Ken Tucker for NPR (3rd), and Brian Mansfield for USA Today (1st).
+The album ranked 7th on The Village Voices 2014 Pazz & Jop mass critics' poll and was featured in individual critics' lists by Brian Mansfield for USA Today (1st), Ken Tucker for NPR (3rd), and Jon Caramanica for The New York Times (7th).

 Legacy

 Cultural influence

 1989 transformed Swift's image from a country singer to a pop icon, a status that has endured into the 2020s.
 It was the second album after Katy Perry's Teenage Dream (2010) to have at least five top-10 singles on the Billboard Hot 100 in the 2010s decade.
 With Fearless and 1989, Swift became the second woman after Janet Jackson to have two albums each have at least five top-10 hits.
 Its singles received heavy rotation on United States radio airplay for more than 1.5 years during 2014–2016, which Billboard described as a rare "cultural omnipresence" for a 2010s album.
 The widespread popularity of 1989 put Swift "at the cutting edge of postmillennial pop", wrote Shaun Cullen, a scholar in the humanities.
-Swift continued expanding on the synth-based pop sound on her next albums including Reputation (2017), Lover (2019), and Midnights (2022).
-Antonoff worked with Swift on those albums and collaborated with other musicians to commercial success, and he credited Swift as the first person who recognized him a producer.
+Its synth-pop sound laid the musical groundwork for her subsequent albums, namely Reputation (2017), Lover (2019), Midnights (2022), and The Tortured Poets Department (2024).
+Antonoff worked with Swift on those albums and credited her as the first person to recognize him as a producer, leading to his collaborations with other artists in mainstream pop.

 Ryan Adams (pictured) released his track-by-track cover of 1989 in September 2015.